 The Word was God

-The Jehovah Witness translation of this verse, “and the Word was a god,” is inaccurate for two simple reasons.
+The Jehovah’s Witness translation of John 1:1, “and the Word was a god,” is inaccurate for two simple reasons.

 1. John was a Jew.
 In Psalm 82 Asaph acknowledged the high position of judges by calling them “gods.”
 But they were still only men (see verse 7).
 No one who truly adheres to the Jewish faith has ever believed or taught that gods actually exist.
-In John’s day Greeks and Romans commonly believed in the existence of gods.
+In John’s day, Greeks and Romans commonly believed in the existence of gods.
 To this day it remains a pagan belief.
-For Jews and Christians there is only one God (see I Corinthians 8:4-6 and Deuteronomy 6:4).
-It would be very strange for John, a devout Jew, to describe Jesus Christ as “a god.”
+For Jews and Christians, there is only one God (see I Corinthians 8:4-6 and Deuteronomy 6:4).
+It would be very strange for John, a devout Jew, and a Christian, to describe Jesus Christ as “a god.”

 The first eighteen verses of the Gospel of John are like a beautiful painting, displaying the beauty of the “Word.”
 This eighteen-verse prelude draws one obvious conclusion: the Word is Divine.